What should I bring?

 Work on strategies for effective writing.
 The conversation described above will allow you and the PLF to work out how best to write, revise or edit your paper.
 At this point, the PLF might recommend options or writing strategies for you to consider.
 As needed, your PLF might teach you writing concepts or strategies.

-Scheduled appointments in A61 Kaplan (formerly Humanities), the Social Science Satellite (in Powell 238) and Powell 238 Evening location last 50 minutes.
-Scheduled appointments in Rieber 115 last 25 and 50 minutes.
+Scheduled appointments in A61 Kaplan (formerly Humanities) and Powell 238 Evening location last 50 minutes.
+Scheduled appointments in the Social Science Satellite and in Rieber 162 last 25 and 50 minutes.
 Walk-in sessions usually last about 30 minutes.

 On-line appointments are very similar to face-to-face sessions: we will work with you on any assignment and at any stage of the writing or research process.
 Even if you don’t have a written draft, we will work with you to brainstorm ideas and identify good ideas to start your paper.
 For further information, see Online Writing Center on the “Services” page of this website.